Adult ADHD Self-Report Scale

 • Loses items with regularity

-• Quick temper and inability to keep emotions in check
+• Quick temper and difficulty keeping emotions in check

 • Talk excessively